prasadashu/ansible_monolithic_hadoop/README.md

 # ansible_monolithic_hadoop
-Repository to install Hadoop in monolithic fashion
+Repository to install Hadoop in a monolithic fashion.

 ## How to run the playbook?
 - Install Ansible in RedHat based distros.